 Sunday, 14 February, 2016

-Thankfully, there was a big, fat, boss monkey.
-He was greedy, selfish and intimidating.
+Thankfully, there was a big, fat, boss monkey that parted the crowd – perhaps it was God answering my prayers.
+This king of the swingers was greedy, selfish, and intimidating.
 To be frank, he was an arsehole; but he was my arsehole.
 His unappealing traits saved my life.
-The other monkeys, who may well have jumped me with no regard, stayed back in the knowledge that the fruit at my feet were fatty’s oranges.
-He ran over swept them up and then sped off pretty quickly.
+The other monkeys, who may well have jumped me with no regard, stayed back in the knowledge that the fruit at my feet was fatty’s orange.
+He ran over, swept it up, and then sped off pretty quickly.

-Minutes later, fatty’s wife – I assume, as she also had a huge monkey ego – started eyeing up our scooter, to the point of putting her hands on the handlebars of the vehicle.
-At first, I thought that she had finally had enough of months of neglect from the orange thief, thus, was looking to run him over.
+Minutes later, fatty’s wife (I assume, as she also had a huge monkey ego) started eyeing up our moped, to the point of putting her hands on the handlebars of the vehicle.
+At first, I thought that she had finally had enough of months of neglect from the orange thief, and was looking to run him over.

 The actuality was that she wanted to get closer to my bag – these monkeys were becoming as tiring as mosquitoes.
 You really need to stay focused to their every move.
-That said, what was my plan if she did take my bag?
+Although, what exactly was my plan if she did take my bag?
 Fight her?
 Call the police?
 “Hey officer, I’m being bullied by a fat monkey.
 Send help!”

-Fortunately, some other guy threw some bananas across the road and she sprinted after them – alongside all of her skinny neighbours, who suddenly had courage now that fatty was settled with his oranges.
+Fortunately, some other guy threw some bananas across the road, which were more appealing than my possessions.
+She sprinted after them – alongside all of her skinny neighbours, who suddenly had courage now that fatty was settled with his oranges.
 In the end, her greed spared her of my deadly sleeper hold.

 The National Sun Yat-sen University is also located alongside the area in which the monkeys live, and apparently, there are stories of the animals breaking in all the time.
-Imagine those thieves running around the hallway – you’ve just spent three weeks perfecting your dissertation, only for a monkey to rip it out of your hand and submit it as its own!
-Although, I must say, monkeys swinging from projectors would certainly liven up some of those boring 9am lectures.
+Imagine those thieves running around the hallway – you’ve just spent three weeks perfecting your dissertation, only for a monkey to rip it out of your hand, and submit it as its own!
+Monkeys swinging from projectors would certainly liven up some of those boring 9am lectures, though.

 The architecture was very picturesque and cool.
 Although, I don’t plan to write much more on the scenery – as our exit from the area is probably a more entertaining read.

-Monica was riding the scooter, while I was on the back.
+Monica was riding the moped, while I was on the back.
 It is 2016; don’t be judging me with all your terrible Neanderthal gender role stereotypes.
 We’ve moved on from that mindset.
-If a fight broke out, I would hide behind her; and I’m the one that sits alongside a box of tissues whenever ‘The Notebook’ is on the TV – that’s the world now, deal with it.
+She fixes a leaking pipe, and I take the kids to school – that’s the world now, deal with it.

 While her driving skills were great, her ability to keep an eye on the petrol level could do with a little improvement – in that, we ran out.
 We also lost our power on a street with very few shops and people.

-We both had no battery left on our phones, so there was only one real option – push the scooter towards help.
+Furthermore, our phones were dead, so there was only one real option – push the moped towards help.
 Apparently, traditional gender roles were once again important.
-I pushed for a good fifteen minutes, when Monica suddenly said, “Look, a petrol station in the distance.
-We’re saved.”
+After fifteen minutes of pushing, we finally saw a petrol station in the distance.

-That petrol station looked a lot closer than it actually was, for a second I gathered that it was a mirage and I was really going crazy.
-I was pushing for a further thirty minutes, in fact, I was pushing for so long that I thought I would need a caesarean.
+That petrol station looked a lot closer than it actually was.
+I had even accepted it as a mirage and confirmation that I was losing my mind.
+It took another thirty minutes to get there.
+I was pushing for so long that I thought I would need a caesarean.
 On the plus side, my biceps are now like bowling balls.

 The bloke at the petrol station said, “One of our guys mentioned that he drove past you.
 He thought you looked like you were having fun and that you were just playing around, so didn’t stop.”